Minding Your Pees and Poos

 Create a plan for bathroom training your puppy.
 Your success depends on you and your actions not the puppy.

 People and puppies need not go through unnecessary turmoil and strife when it comes to confinement and bathroom training.
-With consistency and attention to the process you and your puppy will quickly fall into a rhythm.
+With consistency and attention to the process, you and your puppy will quickly fall into a rhythm.
 Soon you will be sleeping through the night again.
-You will have a calm, crate-trained dog with excellent bathroom habits.
+Plus you’ll have taught your pup excellent chill-out skills and bathroom habits!
+Yahoo!

 1. Make a plan and stick to the plan.

-3. Go outside or to the spot of choice, on leash.
+3. Go outside or to the spot of choice, on a leash or long line.

 4. Stand relatively still.